 As the morning went on, local women and children started to come in from another entryway into the field.
 Word had spread out.

-As if that wasn’t enough to keep all my senses occupied, there were two rabid dogs in the crowd.
+If that wasn’t enough to keep all my senses occupied, there were two rabid dogs in the crowd.
 Every once in awhile I would hear their aggressive gnarling.
 With a cut to deal with, I really didn’t want to get rabies.
 I tried my best to stay away but I knew that if it was meant to happen there wasn’t much I could do.

 Our driver and second guide eventually found a closer route around the other side of the field and came with lunch in the form of injera in a black plastic bag.
 I ate what I could.